marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 Whether finding something new or something existing, you can search across your entire catalog and Tidal's at the same time which is really appreciated.

 {{< image src="plexamp-cross-search.jpg" >}}
+  Visible is a screenshot of the Plexamp iOS application.
+It is open to a search for the phrase "Bad Company".
+The results are split into sections.
+The first section called "Albums" contains one result which is the OST for Battlefield: Bad Company 2.
+The next two sections are "Tidal Artists" and "Tidal Albums" respectively which surface results relating to the phrase "Bad Company".
 {{< /image >}}

 ### A lively home screen